lejost/amazon-birds-occupancy-trends/README.md

 - **`11_OddsRatio.R`**: computes the ratio of decreasing to increasing species for each parameter, forest type and engine, in absolute and "extreme" (significant-only) versions.

 ### Functions
-Helper functions used across the analysis scripts:
+Helper functions used across the analysis scripts.
+The `GetPsis` function and its variants were mostly written by Ferraz.

 - **`CleanSiteName.R`**: standardizes site-name capitalization.
 - **`NameFix.R`**: reconciles species names between the BirdNET detections and the official SACC taxonomy.